 Deferred outflows of resources and deferred inflows of resources are recognized in accordance with GASB Statement No. 63 and GASB Statement No. 65.
-Deferred outflows and inflows were items previously reported as assets and liabilities and are defined as "a consumption of net assets by the government that is applicable to a future reporting period, and an acquisition of net assets by the government that is applicable to a future reporting period, respectively."
-This District has no deferred outflows of resources or deferred inflows of resources to report for the year ended June 30, 2015.
+Deferred outflows and inflows of resources were items previously reported as assets and liabilities and are defined as "a consumption of net position by the government that is applicable to a future reporting period, and an acquisition of net position by the government that is applicable to a future reporting period, respectively."
+The District has no deferred outflows of resources or deferred inflows of resources to report for the year ended June 30, 2016.